S. F. Said: Writing career

-S. F. Said has published three novels for children thus far.
+S. F. Said has published four novels for children thus far.
 Varjak Paw tells the story of a Mesopotamian Blue cat called Varjak who leaves his sheltered upbringing to explore the city and learn the "Seven Skills of the Way", taught to him in dreams by his ancestor Jalal.
 In his dreams, Varjak finds himself transported from his gritty urban surroundings to the deserts, rivers and mountains of Mesopotamia (ancient Iraq).
 With the Skills, he is able to fight the Gentleman.
 Varjak was staged as a play by Playbox Theatre, and was performed as an opera by The Opera Group in 2008.
 Said wrote 17 drafts of the book.

 In the sequel, The Outlaw Varjak Paw (2005), the domineering "white cat with one eye", Sally Bones, invades the territories of other cats and ruling them with torture and terror, and Varjak leads the other cats – and some dogs – in the fight against her.
 In 2020, Blue Peter asked the audience to vote for their all-time favourite Blue Peter Book Award-winner, and The Outlaw Varjak Paw was included in the top ten.

 Phoenix is not a Varjak-world novel.
 The Internet Speculative Fiction Database calls it young-adult science fiction rather than (animal) fantasy.
 It made the shortlist of four books for the 2014 Guardian Children's Fiction Prize, whose judges recommended it for ages 10 and up, and whose coverage by The Guardian called it a "space epic".

 Said has contributed an essay to The Gifts of Reading (2020), an anthology inspired by Robert Macfarlane's essay of the same name.
 He also contributed a story to The Book of Hopes (2020), edited by Katherine Rundell, an anthology for young readers that raised money for NHS charities during the COVID-19 pandemic in the U.K.

+Tyger, is Said's latest novel.
+The Times writes that the "novel shares that fight of good against evil, but this time the lead cat is a magical “tyger”, an immortal being who comes to an alternative 21st-century London where the abolition of slavery was never achieved and empire is still going great guns".
+Tyger takes its name from William Blake's poem The Tyger, and the British Science Fiction Association Review called the book "a pure delight, reminding us of the creative possibilities and breath-taking power of words and images on the printed page."
+It was an Editor's Choice for The Bookseller magazine prior to publication in August 2022.

 Additionally, Said has judged a number of major U.K. book prizes, including the Costa Book Awards, the Guardian Children Fiction Prize, the inaugural Amnesty/CILIP Honour, and the BookTrust Lifetime Achievement Award.